 Truth is- we have places to go and people to see.
 We like to eat and we enjoy food, but we don’t make the time to fully enjoy it.
 It’s time for a compromise.

 Do your best to slow it down.
 Break out a timer and see how many minutes your dinner takes you.
 Then try to go a minute or two longer.
-Then try these helpful tips on how and why to eat more slowly.
+Then try these helpful tips on how to eat slowly.

 Piggybacking on eating slowly is paying attention.
 Did you ever get to the tail end of your meal only to wonder where the heck it went?
 You were scrolling Facebook on hand-to-mouth autopilot when you heard the “cling” of your spoon hitting rock bottom of an empty bowl.
 What a bummer.
 You’re physically full but still mentally hungry.